 Doctors can prescribe medications for ADHD symptoms, but these drugs can have side effects, and they do not always work.

 There are natural remedies that people can try, though these may have side effects also.
-Half of all children with ADHD are given alternative treatments in some way, according to studies cited in Neural Plasticity.

 However, no natural remedies have been shown to be as effective as medication and behavioral therapies, or a combination of both these.